Generative AI in Marketing conceptualized visually

 “Big Search” will always answer the simple questions.
 They’ve been doing it for years via enhanced descriptions, rich snippets, knowledge graph panels and everything else schema markup enables.

-But in-depth answers to real-world business challenges will always be in demand.
-And it’s up to organizations to deliver those answers via a modern customer search experience that acknowledges search engines will always provide better answers to simple questions and highlights the importance of a smooth transition to your website where through content, demos, interactive tools and other resources, you can demonstrate the depth of your expertise and the promise of your product or service.
+But comprehensive answers to real-world business challenges will always be in demand.
+And it’s up to organizations to deliver a search experience that facilitates a smooth transition to your website where via in-depth, informative and thoughtful content you demonstrate expertise, answer in-depth questions, and demonstrate why potential customers should pick you over the competition.

 Wait a second.
 Doesn’t that sound exactly like SEO as we’ve always known it?